It shouldn’t take too much effort to get our community to talk about breasts.

 ( . )( . )

-#TalkTouchTest is an ongoing breast health campaign for all LBQ women and for our broader LGBTI communities to increase awareness and encourage us to:
+#TalkTouchTest is a breast health campaign for all LBQ women to increase awareness and encourage us to:

-#Talk about breast and chest health with our community: start a conversation with our partners and families, our workmates and teammates and lovers and friends.
+#Talk about breast and chest health with our community: start a conversation with our partners and families, our workmates and teammates, our lovers and friends.

 #Touch to get to know your body (or someone else’s!) and make breast checks and breast health a lifelong habit.

-#Test by getting free mammograms (via BreastScreen NSW or through your GP) if you’re over 40, and if you’re between 50-74 get a mammogram every two years.
+#Test by getting free mammograms through BreastScreen NSW if you’re over 40.
+If you’re between 50-74 you need to get a mammogram every two years.

 ( . )( . )